 A 10-day, small group birdwatching tour focusing on the breathtaking spectacle of Amur Falcon migration, while also exploring key birding localities in Nagaland and neighbouring Assam state.

-Our tour of Nagaland is centred around one of the most awe-inspiring natural phenomena on earth, the autumn migration of Amur Falcons and their congregation in clouds of tens to hundreds of thousands around the Doyang Reservoir where they feed up on termites before continuing their epic journey from northeast Asia to southern Africa.
+Our tour of Nagaland is centred around one of the most awe-inspiring natural phenomena on earth, the autumn migration of Amur Falcons and their congregation in clouds of tens to hundreds of thousands around the Doyang Reservoir where they feed up on termites before continuing their epic journey from NE Asia to southern Africa.
 This is one of India's conservation successes; locals have been exemplary in abandoning the hunting practices that would see over 12,000 birds captured in vast nets each day, encouraged by an initiative that champions tourism as a financial incentive.
 We'll also explore some of Nagaland's key birding localities in the South Assam and Naga hill ranges, part of an interesting and seldom-visited transition zone between South Asia and Indo-China, together with a patch of evergreen forest in the lowlands of neighbouring Assam.
-Besides Amur Falcon, we will be looking for a selection of skulking restricted-range species such as Striped and Brown-capped Laughingthrushes, Long-tailed and Tawny-breasted Wren-babblers, Cachar Wedge-billed Babbler, Blyth's Tragopan, and a selection of primates including Western Hoolock Gibbon.
+Besides Amur Falcon, we'll look for a selection of skulking restricted-range species such as Striped and Brown-capped Laughingthrushes, Long-tailed and Tawny-breasted Wren-babblers, Cachar Wedge-billed Babbler, Blyth's Tragopan, and a selection of primates including Western Hoolock Gibbon.

 Day 1: Dimapur to Khonoma

 Arrivals into Dimapur airport this morning.
 We set out on the slow drive east and up into rugged hills to Khonoma for a four-night stay at our simple village homestay, with the reminder of the afternoon and a further three full days to explore this southern part of Nagaland.